US STOCKS-Wall St ends higher in renewed rally on hopes of further stimulus | Business

 US STOCKS-Wall St ends higher in renewed rally on hopes of further stimulus

+The Democrats are going to want to inject a lot of stimulus and spending into the economy, which in the near term will be good for economic growth, said Ross Mayfield, investment strategy analyst, at Baird.
+"The market is pleased with the result," he said.

+Some Wall Street analysts expect an equity pullback in the near-term as exuberance from unprecedented monetary and fiscal stimulus has led to a "frothy" market.
+But a resumption in consumer spending, together with the restocking of business inventories as COVID-19 restrictions ease, should lift economic activity in 2021, said Jeff Schulze, investment strategist at ClearBridge Investments in a note.

-Seven of the 11 major S&P sectors dropped, with economy-linked financials, materials and industrials, which have outperformed their peers and scaled record levels this week, dropping more than 1%.
-Market participants looked past a report that congressional Democrats plan to introduce articles of impeachment against President Donald Trump on Monday, after a violent crowd of Trump supporters stormed the U.S. Capitol on Wednesday.
+Economy-linked financials, materials and industrials, which have outperformed their peers and scaled record levels this week, dropping more than 1% at one point during the session.
+Market participants looked past a report that congressional Democrats plan to introduce articles of impeachment against U.S. President Donald Trump on Monday, after a violent crowd of his supporters stormed the U.S. Capitol on Wednesday.

+The S&P 500 closed above 3,800 points for the first time on Thursday, while the Dow and the Nasdaq posted their fourth straight weekly gains.
+For the week, the S&P rose 1.83%, the Dow added 1.61% and the Nasdaq gained 2.43.%

-Electric car-maker Tesla Inc jumped, taking its market capitalization to more than $800 billion for the first time ever.
-U.S.-listed shares of Baidu gained on plans to form a company to make smart electric vehicles, according to two sources familiar with the matter.
+Electric car-maker Tesla Inc jumped 7.8%, taking its market capitalization to more than $800 billion for the first time ever.
+Tesla was the largest percentage gainer on the S&P. U.S.-listed shares of Baidu gained 15.6% on plans to form a company to make smart electric vehicles, according to two sources familiar with the matter.
+Baidu was the largest gainer on the Nasdaq 100.

+Advancing issues outnumbered declining ones on the NYSE by a 1.10-to-1 ratio; on Nasdaq, a 1.07-to-1 ratio favored advancers.
+The S&P 500 posted 84 new 52-week highs and no new lows; the Nasdaq Composite recorded 309 new highs and five new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)